hackclub/hackclub/workshops/mad_libs/README.md

 ## Reading the Text File

 Let's read the text file.
 We gotta get the prompt out of there!
+This will be within our main function right after welcoming the user.

 <img src="https://media1.tenor.com/images/dd8ffb18e3d4ac5f5b20ab19141e8fcd/tenor.gif?itemid=15407882" width="600" alt="Homer Reading Gif">